Testing¶

 Running¶

-runs all cram tests in00-sanity
+- Run all cram tests with:

-To run a single cram test, pass the file name without the .t
+.Pass the file name without the

-extension and with a leading @
+extension and with a leading@

 .